 The Great Caruso

-The Great Caruso is a 1951 biographical film made by Metro-Goldwyn-Mayer and starring Mario Lanza as Enrico Caruso.
+The Great Caruso is a 1951 biographical film made by Metro-Goldwyn-Mayer, starring Mario Lanza as Enrico Caruso.
 It was directed by Richard Thorpe.